facorread/droidcam-obs-plugin-chocolatey/readme.md

 [droidcam-obs-plugin] © 2020 - 2022 DEV47APPS LTD BC Canada

-[OBS]: Open Broadcaster Software © 2012 - 2022 Jim and many other contributors
+[OBS: Open Broadcaster Software] © 2012 - 2022 Jim and many other contributors

 ## What is Chocolatey?